MartinBruun/P6/washee_web/README.md

 `*` = `docker-compose exec`

 `* web python manage.py createsuperuser` =>
-Django creates a superuser (for the database) where you should give a username and password, which should be set in the .env.dev file.
+Django creates a superuser (for the database and website) where you should give a username and password, which should be set in the .env.dev file.

 `* web python manage.py makemigrations` =>
 Django goes through the models.py files and make a migration file that maps to the database.